PartnersInBiz/exhibit/DESIGN.md

 ## app.js

 This is the main server code.
 It uses the Express.js framework and Nunjucks templating engine to handle routes and render pages to users.
+There is also some logic, though some is outsourced to separate library files.

 ### Callback functions